 6. Brown’s Original Nipple, Level 1

-The Dr. Brown’s brand has been the number one go to brand for parents who have little babies who suffer from severe acid reflux and colic.
+Dr. Brown’s brand has been the number one go-to brand for parents who have little babies who suffer from severe acid reflux and colic.
 This is because Dr. Brown’s products have been developed and designed by an actual pediatrician so you know that you are getting quality.
-This is exactly the case when it comes to the Dr. Brown’s Original Nipple.
+This is exactly the case when it comes to Dr. Brown’s Original Nipple.
 The internal vent system is what helps to make this product a best seller.

-This vent works to push air away from your child’s mouth which will not only reduce colic but will lessen the chance of spit up, burping and gas.
-The nipples themselves are extremely flexible for an extremely comfortable mouth feel.
-This is also because the Dr. Brown’s Original Nipple set is constructed 100% out of silicone which is not only soft but also makes the nipple durable and strong.
+This vent works to push air away from your child’s mouth which will not only reduce colic but will lessen the chance of spit-up, burping and gas.
+The nipples themselves are extremely flexible for an extremely comfortable mouthfeel.
+This is also because Dr. Brown’s Original Nipple set is constructed 100% out of silicone which is not only soft but also makes the nipple durable and strong.
 These nipples are also dishwasher safe which will make clean up and sanitizing a breeze.

-Here are some of the advantages and disadvantages of the Dr. Brown’s Original Level One Nipples:
+Here are some of the advantages and disadvantages of Dr. Brown’s Original Level One Nipples:

 - Easy to clean